mvangin/responsive-design/README.md

-Created responsive design and mobile compatible website using html and CSS.
-Website was created for the Odin Project and is a clone of https://thenextweb.com/
+Created a mobile-friendly website with responsive design using CSS flexbox and media queries.
+Website is a clone of https://thenextweb.com/.

+Live site can be found [here](https://mvangin.github.io/responsive-design/)